Instructional Designer and E-Learning Developer

 Ashley wears a lot of hats, but that’s because she’s passionate about what she does and wants to share her experiences and expertise with anyone interested!

 She holds a M.Ed (Post-Secondary Studies) and a BA (Linguistics and Psychology) and is the author of Articulate Storyline Essentials and Mastering Articulate Storyline.
-Ashley is a self-proclaimed Articulate ambassador and has presented at several Articulate E-Learning Heroes Community Roadshows.
+Ashley is a self-proclaimed Articulate ambassador and has presented at several Articulate E-Learning Heroes Community Roadshows, in addition to various industry conferences.

 When she’s not doing Instructional Design or E-Learning Development, Ashley enjoys reading, running, and laying low with family.